moekthona/ImageBanner/README.md

 # ImageBanner
-ImageBanner is library that canimplement image sliders in android apps.
+ImageBanner is library that can implement image sliders in android apps.

 ## Installation